 When we visit one of Europe's great medieval cathedrals, we can almost hear the voices of the many thousands of worshippers and visitors who have trod these same stones in centuries past.
 The cathedrals are, indeed, windows on an ancient world.
 They are inspiring monuments to the artistry of medieval Europe, and to the vision and skill of the people who built them.

-If you’ve been to Paris, you may find the west façade of Soissons Cathedral quite familiar.
-That’s because the single 13th century tower is a copy of Notre Dame’s twin towers, which were competed ten to twenty years earlier than Soissons’.
-The architects had planned a second tower, but for reasons unknown, it was never built
+If you’ve been to Paris, you may find the west façade of Soissons Cathedral familiar.
+That’s because the single 13th century tower is a copy of Notre-Dame de Paris’s twin towers, which were competed ten to twenty years earlier than Soissons’.
+The architects had planned a second tower, but for reasons unknown, it was never built.

 Even if you haven’t visited visited Winchester, most likely the cathedral will be familiar to you, having figured prominently in several films and television series.
 It appeared in the Da Vinci Code (as St. Peter’s Basilica in Rome), and The Crown (as Westminster Abbey and St. Paul’s Cathedral in London.)
 But even without its celebrity status, Winchester’s magnificent cathedral is well worth a visit